COVID-19 infection in pregnancy, clinical characteristics, maternal and neonatal outcomes among women admitted at KCMC, Tanzania April 2021-March 2022

 What is known about this topic

-• COVID-19 has a significant impact on pregnant women and their babies worldwide;
+- COVID-19 has a significant impact on pregnant women and their babies worldwide;

-• The data we have are not from Northern Tanzania.
+- The data we have are not from Northern Tanzania.

 What this study adds

-• The study documents maternal health outcomes, including rates of severe illness, ICU admissions, and maternal mortality; this helps identify risk factors prevalent in the Tanzanian context that may contribute to severe outcomes;
+- The study documents maternal health outcomes, including rates of severe illness, ICU admissions, and maternal mortality; this helps identify risk factors prevalent in the Tanzanian context that may contribute to severe outcomes;

-• Data on maternal and neonatal outcomes can support the development of targeted vaccination campaigns for pregnant women.
+- Data on maternal and neonatal outcomes can support the development of targeted vaccination campaigns for pregnant women.

 The authors declare no competing interests.

-Emmanuel Chogo, John Lugata and Upendo Kibona designed the study and drafted the manuscript; Florida Muro, Olola Oneko, and Pendo Mlay analyzed the data; all authors verified the data and analysis; Emmanuel Chogo and Innocent Kamwana performed inclusion, collected all study data, and follow-up of all patients.
+Emmanuel Chogo, John Lugata and Upendo Kibona designed the study and drafted the manuscript; Florida Muro, Olola Oneko, and Pendo Mlay analyzed the data; all authors verified the data and analysis; Emmanuel Chogo and Innocent Kamwamwa performed inclusion, collected all study data, and follow-up of all patients.
 All the authors read and approved the final version of this manuscript.

 Eternal appreciation to my almighty God, my maker and savior for direction and guidance all these years of studying.
 I also acknowledge the support from Prof. Pendo Mlay, Prof. Olola Oneko, Dr. Florida Muro, Mr. Alphonce Nyakisela and all consultants, specialist, fellow residents, and nurses, KCMUCo for their moral support during the preparation of my research report.
 I would like to express my sincere and deep appreciation to Dr. John Lugata whose strength, insight, leadership, and drive are exemplary of what it means to be an active contributor to academic medicine and women’s health.

-Table 1: demographic characteristics of the study participants (N= 278)
+Table 1: demographic characteristics of the study participants (n = 278)

-Table 2: the common clinical presentation of COVID-19 infection during pregnancy (N=278)
+Table 2: the common clinical presentation of COVID-19 infection during pregnancy (n=278)

-Table 3: association between Maternal status and PCR outcomes
+Table 3: association between maternal status and PCR outcomes

 Table 4: common mode of delivery for pregnant mothers based on PCR outcome (positive/negative)